Tom Murphy hopes his refreshed attitude can lead to more success for the Mariners

 When Tom Murphy envisioned the 2021 season, he saw one of stability, health and consistent production — all the things he had waited for in his career and rarely found.

-After being designated for assignment by two different organizations in March of 2019, he found a home with the Mariners and put together a strong enough year that allowed Seattle to trade fellow catcher Omar Narvaez.
+After being designated for assignment by two different organizations in March 2019, he found a home with the Mariners and put together a strong enough year that allowed Seattle to trade fellow catcher Omar Narvaez.

-Murphy went into the 2020 season as the full-time starter and a place on the opening day roster.
-Then came the COVID-19 shutdown for 3 ½ months, which shortened the season to 60 games.
+Murphy went into the 2020 season as the full-time starter and a place on the opening-day roster.
+Then came the COVID-19 shutdown for 3½ months, which shortened the season to 60 games.
 And a week before that season was set to begin, Murphy took a ball off the inside of his foot while catching.
 A day later, he fouled a ball off the same spot.
-The two fluke injuries led to a fracture in his foot that cost him to miss the entire season.
+The two fluke injuries led to a fracture in his foot that caused him to miss the entire season.

 Fully recovered and aching to finally have his moment, the 2021 season was going to be better.